LeCoupa/vuedarkmode/README.md

   <script src="https://cdn.jsdelivr.net/npm/vuedarkmode@0/dist/vuedarkmode.min.js"></script>
 ```

+We recommend our users to lock VueDarkMode's version when using CDN.
+[Please refer to jsdelivr.com](https://www.jsdelivr.com/features) for more information.

 ## Available Components

 We are releasing new components on a monthly basis.
 [Subscribe to our newsletter](http://eepurl.com/dLlKBM) to stay in touch with coming releases.